evkx/evkx.github.io/content/models/zeekr/7x/7x_long_range_awd/_index.md

 ## Battery, Range, and Charging

 The high-capacity battery has a gross capacity of 100.0 kWh and a net usable capacity of 95.0 kWh, providing a 5.0 kWh buffer (5.0%) for battery protection.
-With a nominal voltage of 370 volts, the system is classified as a 400-volt battery system, aligning with industry standards.
+Operating at a nominal voltage of 700 volts, it qualifies as an 800-volt battery system.
+This high voltage is pivotal in enabling the system's charging capabilities.
 This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc).

 The vehicle's range, according to the [CLTC](../../../../guides/understandingrange/cltc/) (China Light-Duty Vehicle Test Cycle) standard, is 780 km (485 miles).
 The energy consumption is 12.2 kWh/100 km based on the CLTC standard test.
 For more details about the range, see real-world data and range listings on this model’s [range and consumption](rangeandconsumption/) page.